saltstack/salt/doc/topics/netapi/writing.rst

 The ``__virtual__`` function
 ============================

-Like all module types in Salt, :py:mod:`~saltapi.netapi` modules go through Salt's loader interface to determine if they should be loaded into memory and then executed.
+Like all module types in Salt, :py:mod:`~salt.netapi` modules go through Salt's loader interface to determine if they should be loaded into memory and then executed.